Tomáš Záborský

-Tomáš Záborský (born 14 November 1987) is a Slovak professional ice hockey left winger currently playing for HK Poprad of the Slovak Extraliga.
+Tomáš Záborský (born 14 November 1987) is a Slovak professional ice hockey left winger currently playing for HK Dukla Trenčín of the Slovak Extraliga.

 Playing career

 Drafted in the 5th round, 137th overall by the New York Rangers in the 2006 NHL Entry Draft, in the 2006 CHL Import Draft, Zaborsky was selected 36th overall by the Saginaw Spirit.

 He spent his entire OHL career with the Saginaw Spirit.
 Zaborsky has also played professionally in Slovakia with HC Dukla Trenčín.
 He has played in the ECHL for the Charlotte Checkers and Dayton Bombers, and spent time in the AHL with the Hartford Wolfpack, the New York Rangers' AHL affiliate.
 Since the 2009–2010 he is playing in Pori, Finland, playing for Ässät.
 Zaborsky was named the European Hockey Player of the Month by eurohockey.com in September 2011.
 In 2012, he signed a two-year contract with Avangard Omsk.

 On 26 April 2019, Záborský left Tappara after two seasons and opted to continue his professional career in the Liiga, agreeing to a two-year contract as a free agent with SaiPa.